aNap73/Eat-Da-Burger/README.md

 #### I heard you like programs; so I put some programs in your programs?

 I always find it amusing when it becomes time to stuff one program into another, so it can shoot out at some point and do it's job.
-One of my most proud moments was when the first litte piece of code, I taught how to upgrade itself in the field, called home, patched itself remotely, and checked back in operational.
-I still think of that little program and smile.
+One of my most proud moments was the first time I accomplished getting a remote client to self update, I taught that piece of code how to ride the hurricane, man lol.
+Great fun.